-Note: this is a late alpha release – there are known issues with the application.
+Note: this is almost a beta release – there are a few known issues with the application.
 There’s a good chance you may encounter one or a few of them along the way.
 If you get stuck, just hit the reload button on your browser to start new.

-For a successful experience, keep it simple – use closed polygon’s, .KML files with only polygon data, don’t expect to draw thousands of flight paths that are 3 feet apart over a 20 square mile parcel, etc.
+For a successful experience, keep it simple – use closed polygon’s, upload .KML files with a single polygon/parcel.